linkmalloc/proudbisayabai.ph/_posts/2026-06-27-whats-is-the-seven-year-itch-and-is-it-really-a-thing.md

 author: PBB Admin
 author2: ''
 layout: post
-title: Whats is the 'seven-year-itch'—and is it really a thing?
+title: What is the 'seven-year-itch'—and is it really a thing?
 description: >-
   Seven years is often seen as a symbol of stability, a point where two people have already weathered countless ups and downs together.
 But recently, many